-· has unanimously determined that the Merger Proposal, the Amendment Proposal and the Incentive Plan Proposal are fair to, and in the best interests of, HAQ and its stockholders;
+• has unanimously determined that the Merger Proposal, the Amendment Proposal and the Incentive Plan Proposal are fair to, and in the best interests of, HAQ and its stockholders;

-- · has determined that the consideration to be paid by HAQ in connection with the Merger is fair to our current stockholders from a financial point of view and the fair market value of PharmAthene is equal to or greater than 80% of the fair market value of the net assets of HAQ; - · has unanimously approved and declared it advisable to approve the Merger, the Certificate of Incorporation Amendment, the Incentive Plan and the Adjournment Proposals; and - · unanimously recommends that the holders of HAQ common stock vote "FOR" the Merger Proposal, "FOR" the Amendment Proposal, "FOR" the Incentive Plan Proposal and "FOR" the Adjournment Proposal.
+- has determined that the consideration to be paid by HAQ in connection with the Merger is fair to our current stockholders from a financial point of view and the fair market value of PharmAthene is equal to or greater than 80% of the value of the net assets of HAQ; - has unanimously approved and declared it advisable to approve the Merger, the Certificate of Incorporation Amendment, the Incentive Plan and the Adjournment Proposals; and - unanimously recommends that the holders of HAQ common stock vote "FOR" the Merger Proposal, "FOR" the Amendment Proposal, "FOR" the Incentive Plan Proposal and "FOR" the Adjournment Proposal.

-No fairness opinion or valuation analysis from an independent advisor was sought or obtained by our Board of Directors in reaching its determination to approve the Merger, nor did the Board determine a specific value for PharmAthene.
+No fairness opinion from an independent advisor was sought or obtained by our Board of Directors in reaching its determination to approve the Merger.